Make-School-Courses/ARCHIVE-MOB-7-Build-Your-Own-iOS-Library/01-View-Heirarcy/Readme.md

 ## UIWindow
 iOS applications start with a Window(UIWindow).
-It is a special subclass of UIView that is responsible for displaying & managing other view(UIViewControllers).
+It is a special subclass of UIView that is responsible for displaying & managing other views(UIViewControllers).
 The window can have many UIViews & UIViewControllers.
 Most apps typically have one Window.

 ### Activity